 Read on when you’re ready.

+Last updated: 1/8/21.
+This tutorial has been reviewed for accuracy.
+Use Linux beta if you have it first.
 Updated for Linux (Beta) feature on Chromebooks.
-Updated guide to ensure that it still works in 2020.
+Updated guide to ensure that it still works in 2021.

 Why (and who) would want to play World of Warcraft on a Chromebook?

 Given that this MMORPG is probably the most popular MMORPG on the planet, it’s obvious that players would want to play it on a Chromebook.

 World of Warcraft houses a playerbase of over 12 million players at its peak, which has now dropped to and hovers around 5 million active players.

 That’s still a ton for a game that’s over 14 years old.

 I used to play WoW quite a bit back in the day, but since then I’ve moved on to other MMOs and genres (currently addicted to JRPGs).

 But I still check in to the game once in a while to see the new updates.

 The vanilla servers coming back is a good reason to start playing again, especially if they have a group finder feature.